by Matt DeLaere, Marketing

 According to Paul, one of our uniform experts in customer service, Team US, Shadow, and Pro Block are the mainstays when it comes to Pre-Cut Number fonts.
 On the Pre-Spaced Number side of things, Team US Gap Outline, Swiss Shadow, World Cup, Soccer, and Team US Pinstripe are popular styles.

-Thermo-FILM®, the #1 choice for athletic applications, is, as expected, the most popular material for use on soccer uniforms, with Premium Plus™ and Super Film™ being popular choices for uniforms that stretch or require a lighter, softer material.
+The #1 choice for athletic applications, Thermo-FILM®, is as expected, the most popular material for use on soccer uniforms, with Premium Plus™ and Super Film™ being popular choices for uniforms that stretch or require a lighter, softer material.

 Keep these style and material options in mind the next time a customer asks you to decorate soccer uniforms.
 And for more helpful hints on decorating for soccer, check out the tips and video on our Soccer Uniform Lettering and Numbering page.